 Who does the Code of Business Conduct apply to?

-The Code does not cover every issue that may arise.
+This Code does not cover every issue that may arise.
 Rather, it sets out basic principles and a methodology to help guide you in the attainment of this common goal.
 Whenever there may be conflicting imperatives, we expect and will strive to choose the higher ethical standard.

 CTM’s Guiding Principles are to create value for our shareholders and customers, and to do so according to the highest ethical standards and practices.